-The preferred specification (columns 3 and 7) includes day fixed effects and party-specific linear trends.
-Column 3 indicates that before the peace process started, politicians who were "treated" (the attack occurred in their home department), are 7 percentage points more likely to align their votes with the ruling party in the week following the event, relative to both "control" politicians and to the week prior to the event.
+specific linear trends.
+Column 3 indicates that before the peace process started, politicians who were "treated" (the attack occurred in their home department), were 7 percentage points more likely to align their votes with the ruling party in the week following the event, relative to both "control" politicians and to the week prior to the event.
 However, after the negotiations with FARC started, politicians were 4 percentage points less likely to align their votes with the PU during the week following attacks in their home department (column 7).
-Columns 4 and 8 suggest that even after controlling for both observed characteristics of the congressional votes, and the average vote alignment of other members of the "treated" politicians' party, the effect remains present and statistically significant.
+Columns 4 and 8 suggest that even after controlling for both observed characteristics of the congressional votes, and the average vote alignment of other members of the "treated" politicians' party, the effect remained present and statistically significant.

 The evidence suggests that the transitory shocks in preferences induced by conflict events have observable effects on the behaviour of elected politicians.
-In particular, the results in this section suggest that politicians from departments where an attack occurs respond differentially to these events, and that they do so in the direction of the increased right-wing support effect.
+In particular, the results in this section suggest that politicians from departments where an attack occurs responded differentially to these events, and that they did so in the direction of the right-wing-support effect.
 Before the peace process started, these "treated" politicians were more likely to align their votes with the hard-line incumbent government, relative to "control" politicians.
 After the peace process started "treated" politicians were less likely to align their votes with the concessionary incumbent government, again relative to "control" politicians.
-These findings are consistent with proposition 5, which suggests that conflict events in legislators' home departments induce larger differential changes in the increased right-wing support effect.
+These findings are consistent with proposition 5, which suggests that conflict events in legislators' home departments induce larger differential changes in the right-wing-support effect.

 Table A18, shows the results of the sample restrictions on the difference-in-differences specification.
 Two important results arise.
-The differential positive effect of rebel attacks on incumbent support, documented in the pre-peace process period, is partly driven by conflict-related votes.
+The differential positive effect of rebel attacks on incumbent support, documented in the pre-peace process period, was partly driven by conflict-related votes.
 The coefficient estimated (column 1) shows that, after removing these votes, the effect remains positive but weakens (p-value = 0.103).
-This result suggests that it is in this dimension that politicians most change their vote-alignment after an attack in their home department, and is somewhat consistent with the idea that the increased right-wing support effect may be especially pronounced for these votes, and that legislators are responsive to their constituents' preferences.
-Second, the negative effect documented in the post-peace process period is driven by politicians in the most violent departments.
+This result suggests that it is in this dimension that politicians most changed their vote-alignment after an attack in their home department, and is somewhat consistent with the idea that the right-wing-support effect was especially pronounced for these votes, and that legislators are responsive to their constituents' preferences.
+Second, the negative effect documented in the post-peace process period was driven by politicians in the most violent departments.
 Attacks from these departments constitute more than 50% of events in the post-peace process period.
 There are in total 27 events in this period, and 14 of these occurred in the three departments excluded.

-8.2.7 Timing of elections in localized effects
+8.2.8 Timing of elections in localized effects

-The evidence from the difference-in-differences strategy suggests that politicians care differentially about attacks which occur in the departments from which they draw the most political support, suggesting that electoral incentives, coupled with a rightward shift in voter preferences, determine legislators' short-run responses to these events.
-An alternative hypothesis is that the preferences of politicians themselves shift to the right following the attacks, and that they do not, in fact, respond to the change in preferences of their constituents.
-I repeat the analysis of looking around legislative elections to try to disentangle these hypotheses.
+The evidence from the difference-in-differences strategy suggests that politicians cared differentially about attacks which occur in the departments from which they draw the most political support, suggesting that electoral incentives, coupled with a rightward shift in voter preferences, determined legislators' short-run responses to these events.
+An alternative hypothesis is that the preferences of politicians themselves shift to the right following the attacks, and that they do not, in fact, respond to the change in preferences of their constituents.61 I repeat the analysis of looking around legislative elections to try to disentangle these hypotheses.